 Making your internal martial art MORE effective

-If YOU want your Internal Martial Art to work in Close-Combat:
+Make your Internal Martial Art to work

 PART I: THE MOVEABLE CENTER-LINE